create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ### SFVec3f [in, out] **center** 0 0 0 <small>(-∞,∞)</small>

-Center specifies center point of proximity box within which ViewpointGroup is usable and displayed on viewpoint list.
+*center* specifies center point of proximity box within which ViewpointGroup is usable and displayed on viewpoint list.

 ### MFNode [in, out] **children** [ ] <small>[X3DViewpointNode | ViewpointGroup]</small>